-My family and I lived on Pender Island in British Columbia for a couple of years before moving to Victoria.
-Pender Island is actually two islands, North and South Pender, separated by a narrow canal that was dredged in 1903 so boats could get to Port Browning on the northern island without having to go all the way around the southern tip, which can be a brutal passage in bad weather, especially in winter.
-The islands are connected by a single-lane bridge that’s far enough from the water that boats with no masts can pass underneath.
+My family and I lived on Pender Island in British Columbia for a couple of years before eventually moving to Victoria, on close-by Vancouver Island.
+Pender Island is actually two islands, North and South Pender, separated by a narrow canal that was dredged in 1903 so boats could get to Port Browning on the northern island without having to go all the way around the southern tip, which can be a brutal passage in bad weather, especially during winter.
+The islands are connected by a single-lane bridge over the canal.
+Unfortunately, it’s only far enough from the water for boats with no masts to pass underneath.

 The Southern Gulf Islands of BC enjoy a sub-Mediterranean climate, kind of, and can be quite varied from one area to the next.
-Cacti sprout from volcanic rock formations just a few metres above the high-tide line in some of the special micro-climates to be found on both islands, and not that far away, a person will find themselves passing through Arbutus groves, my favourite trees on the planet, while hiking up into temperate rain-forests of Fir, Cedar, Spruce, Pine, and also many Maple trees, to name but a few species.
-There are no shortage of blackberry bushes and fruit trees on any of the islands either
+Cacti sprout from volcanic rock formations just a few metres above the high-tide line in some of the special micro-climates to be found on both islands, and not far away, a person can find themselves wandering amongst beautiful Arbutus groves (my favourite trees on the planet).

-After getting well-stocked for a weeks journey in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
-We stowed our provisions away on “Ready”, the 29’ C&C racing-cruiser my wife and I had bought and renovated earlier in the year, and got underway.
+After stocking up for the week in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
+We stowed our provisions away on “Ready”, the 29’ C&C racing cruiser my wife and I had bought and renovated earlier in the year, and got underway.

 - More Wine

 The first night was spent anchored just off the northwest end of Russell Island (an old Hawaiian settlement), which I often used while in transit around the area.
 I include a little more information on Russell Island in the D’Arcy Island post also found in the sailing section of this blog.